8 Mistakes You Make When Hiring or Working With a Freelancer or 1099 Contractor

 6. Not Supporting Your Vendors

-You need to support your 1099 workers just as you would a supplier or any other vendors.
+You need to support your 1099 workers just as you would a supplier or any other vendor.
 Make it easy for them to work with you and have the right tools to support them.
 For example, make it easy for your freelancers and contractors to send invoices and keep track of payments.
 Helping your vendors succeed creates strong relationships and builds a strong resource network to support your company.